AP® Human Geography Exam Format

 Read More About the AP Human Geography Exam

 Need a summary of the AP HUG course?
-Save time by reading UWorld’s AP Human Geography curriculum guide—providing clear information on the units, topics, and key concepts of your course.
+Save time by reading the course and description guide, providing clear information on the units, topics, and key concepts of AP HUG.

 A complete scoring guide is here!
 This article will teach you everything about how the AP HUG exam is scored, score distribution, and the average score required for college credit.

-Do you want to know the most effective strategies and resources for getting the best AP Human Geography score possible?
+Want to know the most effective strategies for getting the best AP Human Geography score possible?
 We’ve compiled everything here for you—UWorld’s AP HUG study guide.